9p4/jellyfin-plugin-sso/README.md

   - `adminRoles`: array of strings.
 This uses SAML response's `Role` attributes.
 If a user has any of these roles, then the user is an admin.
 Leave blank to disable (default is to not enable admin permissions).
   - `enableFolderRoles`: boolean.
 Determines if role-based folder access should be used.
   - `folderRoleMapping`: object in the format "role": string and "folders": array of strings.
 The user with this role will have access to the following folders if `enableFolderRoles` is enabled.
 To get the IDs of the folders, GET the `/Library/MediaFolders` URL with an API key.
 Look for the `Id` attribute.
+  - `enableLiveTvRoles`: boolean.
+Determines if role-based Live TV access should be used.
+  - `liveTvRoles`: array of strings.
+If `enableLiveTvRoles` is enabled, then the user's roles will be checked against these.
+If the user is granted permission, then the user will be able to view Live TV.
+  - `liveTvManagementRoles`: array of strings.
+If `enableLiveTvRoles` is enabled, then the user's roles will be checked against these.
+If the user is granted permission, then the user will be able to manage Live TV.
+  - `enableLiveTv`: boolean.
+Whether to allow Live TV by default.
+This applies even if `enableLiveTvRoles` is enabled.
+  - `enableLiveTvManagement`: boolean.
+Whether to allow Live TV management by default.
+This applies even if `enableLiveTvRoles` is enabled.
   - `defaultProvider`: string.
 The set provider then gets assigned to the user after they have logged in.
 If it is not set, nothing is changed.
 With this, a user can login with SSO but is still able to log in via other providers later.
 See the `Unregister` endpoint.
 - GET `SAML/Del/PROVIDER_NAME`: This removes a configuration for SAML for a given provider name.
 - GET `SAML/Get`: Lists the configurations currently available.